crankbird/artisanal-intelligence.info/_posts/2025-04-15-visualising-the-future.md

 ---
 title: "visualising-the-future"
-date: 2025-04-14
+date: 2025-04-15
-author: Your Name # Replace with your actual name or handle
+author: Ricky Martin  # Replace with your actual name or handle
 layout: post
 description: "" # Optional description for SEO
-category: [category1, category2] # List of categories, used by SEO plugins
+category: [MagicRoundabouts, Futuring] # List of categories, used by SEO plugins
-tags: [tag1, tag2] # Optional tags for grouping content
+tags: [LongForm, Introduction, Visualisation] # Optional tags for grouping content
-image: /assets/images/visualising-the-future/media/media/image1.png # Default image used in previews or cards
+image: /assets/images/visualising-the-future/media/media/image4.png # Default image used in previews or cards
 ---

 # Visualising the future.